-Road Trip season is officially underway and these means the kids are bouncing up and down ready for an adventure.
-Road Trips are a fun way to reconnect with your kids before your get to your destination, but If you’re not prepared they can go downhill fast.
-There’s not much we can do to stop the “Are we there yet? “ questions, but with these tips we can make sure you and your family are prepared and equipped to drive with minimal distractions.
+Road Trip season is officially underway, and these means the kids are bouncing up and down ready for an adventure.
+Road Trips are a fun way to reconnect with your children before your get to your destination, but If you’re not prepared they can go downhill fast.
+There’s not much we can do to stop the “Are we there yet? “ questions, but with these tips, we can make sure you and your family are prepared and equipped to drive with minimal distractions.

-- Make sure you car had a recent check-up and the tires are up to the recommended pressure, your oil is good to go, filters recently changed, wipers are up the job, and essential fluids have been topped off.
+- Make sure your car had a recent check-up and the tires are up to the recommended pressure, your oil is ready, filters recently changed, wipers are up to the job, and essential fluids have been topped off.
 When’s the last time you’ve had your A/C checked?
 A long road trip is a lot of stress for your car as you go up and down elevations, venture over back roads full of dust and debris, tires heat up and cool down, and the A/C is working overtime to keep everyone comfortable.
 Start off on the right foot with a freshly maintained car.

 - Have a backup plan.
 Depending on the age of your children and what digital activities they’re into, the devices may not last long.
 You can either

-- Bring chargers with splitter ports so everyone can recharge their devices (be careful your unplugging these when the car is off so your battery isn’t drained).
+- Bring chargers with splitter ports so everyone can recharge their devices (be careful you’re unplugging these when the car is off so your battery isn’t drained).

 - Or you can bring back some great car trip games from our childhood, like the license plate game, I spy, 20 Questions, The singing game, or hangman.
 The kids (especially teens) may resist at first, but the whole gang eventually gets on board and has a good laugh.
 For more game ideas visit Minitime

 - Have snacks and drinks ready ahead of time.
 You can control what the kids have in the car and save your vacation money for souvenirs instead of gas station snacks.
 Be careful how much your little ones have to drink, or plan ahead for where the rest stops and potty breaks will be.
-It’s also a great idea to keep the snacks within easy reach for the passenger or an older child so you’re not taking your eyes of the road to pass snacks around or open juice boxes.
-For vehicles with the third row seating, check out this bucket pulley system.
+It’s also a very good idea to keep the snacks within easy reach for the passenger or an older child, so you’re not taking your eyes off the road to pass snacks around or open juice boxes.
+For vehicles with the third-row seating, check out this bucket pulley system.
 If you tried this or know of someone who has, let us know how it worked out.

-- Road Trip clean up – Your family road trip was a great experience and now that you’re home everyone wants to just run inside and crash.
+- Road Trip clean up – Your family road trip was a great experience, and now that you’re home everyone wants just to run inside and crash.
 You probably don’t even want to see the car for the next 24 hours.
-Not so fast, before you call it quits, make sure to unload your car and remove any snacks or remnants thereof.
-There’s nothing worse than coming back to the car for work and smelling 2 day old gross food.
-If you want to really take care of your car, schedule a cleaning appointment to remove any sand, dust, bug debris from your car and wash off road grime.
-It sounds trivial, but when protecting the life of your car, trust us these things matter.
+Not so fast, before you call it quits, make sure to unload your vehicle and remove any snacks or remnants thereof.
+There’s nothing worse than coming back to the car for work and smelling 2-day old gross food.
+If you want to take care of your vehicle, schedule a cleaning appointment to remove any sand, dust, bug debris from your car and wash off road grime.
+It sounds trivial, but when protecting the life of your vehicle, trust us these things matter.